Rusutsu Resort | A perfect mountain with endless slopes and a variety of conditions | Hokkaido

 A Golden Lift that's a lot of fun in one go

-"I'll tell you the strongest one.
+"I'll tell you about the best one.

-It's the Isola No. 3 Quad Lift."
+It's the Izola 3 Quad Lift."

 I think it's the "Isola Quad Lift No. 3" that leads to the summit of Mt.
 Isola.
 I like ungroomed snow, so I often use this lift to go to the "Heavenly Canyon Course" and "Heavenly Spirit Course."
 The illustration shows some fun spots